czzarr/czzarr.github.com/source/_posts/2012-11-14-chrome-extension.markdown

 <br>

-<a href="https://chrome.google.com/webstore/detail/tldr/ohmamcbkcmfalompaelgoepcnbnpiioe" style="padding:25px;background:#008CD4;display:block;width:297px;margin:30px auto 0px auto;font-size:22px;font-family:CassanetBold, Helvetica Neue, Helvetica,border-radius:5px;color:white;border-radius:5px;">Install it!</a>
+<a href="https://chrome.google.com/webstore/detail/tldr/ohmamcbkcmfalompaelgoepcnbnpiioe" style="padding:25px;background:#008CD4;display:block;width:297px;margin:30px auto 0px auto;font-size:22px;font-family:CassanetBold, Helvetica Neue, Helvetica,border-radius:5px;color:white;border-radius:5px;">Install this awesome extension!</a>

 ## Why does it only work on Hacker News?
 I want it everywhere!
 We know.
 We want that too.
 But as you know, <strong>our summaries are